 An error in baseball is a statistic assigned to defensive players when they make a mistake with a ball hit in play that benefits the opposing team.
-Once the play has concluded, someone known as an official scorer makes a judgment on the play whether the fielder’s mistake should or should not have happened.
+Once the play has concluded, someone known as an official scorer makes a judgment on the play, deciding whether the fielder’s mistake should or should not have happened.
 Those decisions are based on the performance of the average fielder.

 Examples of errors

 An example of an error is when a fielder fails to catch a routine fly ball, does not pick up an easy ground ball, or they drop the ball trying to tag an opposing player.
 They could also throw the ball and miss their teammate.
 If the opposing team benefits by scoring a run or advancing on the base paths, then that is an error too.
 Often, the official call of an error by the scorers is accepted without disagreement.

 One famous example of an error committed in a critical game was a throwing error committed in Game 7 of the 2001 World Series.
 With the Yankees leading by one run in the bottom of the 9th inning, the Diamondbacks batter who represented the winning run bunted the ball towards the pitcher.